Our water chemistry program defies swimming pool industry standards, textbooks, and pool stores. This article explains why we are different.

 Perhaps it all boils down to education.
 At its core, industry certifications and water chemistry education have been based on range chemistry for decades.
 In the United States, the Certified Pool Operator (CPO) program is based on range chemistry.
-To their credit, the CPO class does mention the LSI, but fails to explain its significance.
+To their credit, the CPO class does mention the LSI, but not its importance.
 So the LSI is easily forgotten and overlooked in practice.
 In the United Kingdom, the Pool Water Treatment Advisory Group (PWTAG)'s water chemistry standards are also built upon range chemistry.

 Textbooks are the same way.
 Many textbooks don't even mention the LSI, nor any other saturation index.3 Just range chemistry.
 And many of the ranges are arbitrary at best.

 For instance, can anyone tell us why TDS needs to be less than 1500 ppm above tap water TDS?
-We have yet to find chemistry evidence to justify such a parameter.
+We have yet to find chemistry evidence to justify such a parameter (in fact, the compelling evidence suggests otherwise).
 Especially considering saltwater pools need a minimum of 3000 ppm salinity for the salt chlorine generator to work.
 So for salt pools, is it just 1500 ppm above the salt level?
 Or is it 1500 above the salt and the tap water?
 It's never specified.